-Join us on April 25 when payroll tax expert and CPA Elizabeth Bystrom will teach how to anticipate the tricky payroll tax issues that often arise when employees are spread out across two or more states and offer some practical strategies for accurately addressing those challenges head-on.
+Join us on June 26 for a rebroadcast of a widely popular webinar on how to anticipate the tricky payroll tax issues that often arise when employees are spread out across two or more states.
+Payroll expert and CPA Elizabeth Bystrom will offer practical strategies for accurately addressing those challenges head on.

 You’ll learn how to:

 - Address payroll tax withholding if an employee lives in one state and works in another

 - Apply state unemployment insurance rules that may impact payroll taxes for employees working in two or more states

 - Recognize the impact reciprocal agreements have on wage taxation